-This risk is increased if loose clothing, hair, personal protective equipment or other accessories such as tool belts become entangled and pull the person towards the moving parts of the plant.
+Loose clothing, hair, personal protective equipment or other accessories (eg tool belts) can become entangled, causing a person to be pulled towards the moving parts of the plant.

 Recommended ways to control risks

 Identify and control the risk by performing a risk assessment to identify all hazards and assess the adequacy of available control measures on moving and rotating plant.
 Where an entanglement or crushing risk is present the risk must be controlled.

 Where guarding is used as a control measure, interlocks form an important part of the guarding to ensure the plant is unable to operate without the guarding correctly in place.

 When locking out and isolating to access a moving part for tasks such as servicing, maintenance or cleaning:

-the plant is shut down and keys are removed or use a lock out/tag out system before removing guarding to undertake the tasks
+the plant is shut down and methods of activation (eg keys) are removed or use a lock out/tag out system before removing guarding to undertake the tasks

-allow for plant stored energy and run down time before commencing the work
+allow for plant stored energy to dissipate and run down time for moving components before commencing the work

 Information, instruction, training and supervision